-Understanding your Aid
+Understanding Your Aid

 Financial need is calculated by taking the annual Cost of Attendance and subtracting the family “Expected Family Contribution” as determined by the FAFSA.
 From there - we build the financial aid offer.
 Take a look at the breakdown of a financial aid offer in this graphic!

 Olin Tuition Scholarship